Mikrodidakt/bakery/documentation/build-config.md

 ARCHIVER
 DEBUG_SYMBOLS
 DEVICE
+DATE
+TIME
 ```

 To get the up to date list please refere to [BUILT_IN_CONTEXT_VARIABLES](https://github.com/Mikrodidakt/bakery/blob/main/src/data/context.rs#L13).
 Some of the "built-in" context variables will be exposed to the bitbake environment by getting included to the local.conf.
 To get a list of what context variables a build config offeres and the values of them run the [list](sub-commands.md#context) sub-command with --ctx flag.

+## DATE and TIME

+The DATE and TIME context variables will be expanded to the current date and time.
+Currently the format is hardcoded to YY-MM-DD and HH:MM but shortly locale should be used so the format is picked up from the system instead.

 # Bitbake Data